DataDog/documentation/content/en/infrastructure/serverless/serverless_monitoring_guide/nodejs.md

 1. Log into your admin AWS account/role and deploy this [CloudFormation Stack][3] by clicking on the link.
 2. Fill in DdApiKey and select the appropriate DdSite.
 All other parameters are optional.
 The value for DdApiKey can be found on your Datadog account, under the integrations section, on the API tab.
-3. Click Create stack, and wait for the creation to complete.
+3. Click **Create stack**, and wait for the creation to complete.
-4. Find the installed forwarder Lambda function under the stack's "Resources" tab with logical ID Forwarder.
+4. Find the installed forwarder Lambda function under the stack's **Resources** tab with logical ID Forwarder.
-5. Navigate to the Collect Logs tab in the AWS Integrationsation tile of the Datadog app.
+5. Navigate to the **Collect Logs** tab in the AWS Integration tile of the Datadog app.
 6. Select the AWS Account from where you want to collect logs, and enter the ARN of the Lambda created in the previous section.
 7. Select “Lambda Cloudwatch Logs” and any other services from which you’d like to collect logs and hit save.